fkirchmann/IIoTranslator/README.md

 # IIoTranslator
 ![(Screenshot)](docs/img/uaexpert.gif)

-Enabling Industrial Connectivity: IIoTranslator establishes connections with industrial equipment and delivers their data through an OPC UA server.
+IIoTranslator establishes connections with industrial equipment and makes their data available by hosting an OPC UA server.
 It achieves this by implementing a number of proprietary, device-specific protocols.
 Downtime is handled gracefully by automatically reconnecting as soon as a device comes back online.

 ## Available Device Drivers
 - [WeissTechnik LabEvent](docs/drivers/WeissLabEvent.md): supports WeissTechnik LabEvent ovens.